mattsmithuk/therapy_site/content/homepage/about-me.md

 ![Jane Doe](images/happy-ethnic-woman-sitting-at-table-with-laptop-3769021.jpg)

-I am a fully qualified counsellor and psychotherapist who has 14 years’ experience and a Registered Member of The National Counselling Society .
+I am a fully qualified counsellor and psychotherapist who has 14 years’ experience and a Registered Member of The National Counselling Society.
 I have gained my experience working with young people and adults who are experiencing stress, anxiety, low mood, anger, loss and bereavement amongst other complex and difficult emotions.
 I am a Registered Member of The National Counselling society and I abide by their ethical framework

 I work in a Person-Centred way with additional post-graduate training in Cognitive Behavioural Therapy.
-However, each person is unique and I am able to tailor therapy according to your individual needs The focus is on what is important to you and to go at your pace.
+However, each person is unique and I am able to tailor therapy according to your individual needs.The focus is on what is important to you and to go at your pace.

 As a therapist I offer a safe, supportive, non-judgemental space where  together we can explore your issues, your thoughts and feelings confidentially without fear of judgment.
 Talking things through can bring some clarity to your thoughts and can help you explore a different, more positive future and new ways to cope

 ##### Qualifications